jonlpersson/ed-latimore/site/_posts/2022-06-05-how-to-be-physically-emotionally-and-mentally-strong.md

 ***Emotional strength is developed by practicing restraint.***

 The idea is not to control how you feel.
 That’s impossible.
-The idea is to control the outward manifestation of it so that you improve the quality of your decisions.
+The idea is to control the outward manifestation of your feelings so that you improve the quality of your decisions.
+Or, at the very least, you don’t make mistakes that could have been avoided.

-When you make decisions based on how you feel at the moment, you’re indulging in “instant gratification”.
-Instant gratification is nothing more than catharsis.
+When you make decisions based on how you feel at the moment, you’re indulging in “instant gratification.”
+Instant gratification is nothing more than short-term thinking and cathartic action.

-The cravings to eat junk food are driven by the same desire to angrily lash out if someone cuts you off on the road.
-You feel a swell of emotion and releasing it is a way to satisfaction.
+The cravings to eat junk food are driven by the same desire to lash out angrily if someone cuts you off on the road.
+You feel a swell of emotion, believing that releasing it will make you feel better.
+You’re not incorrect.
+You’re only thinking about the next moment and not what could happen due to your actions.

 The more you practice restraining the expression of your negative emotions, the more you’ll be able to enjoy your positive emotions.
 Emotional restraint is how emotional strength is built, and emotional strength is necessary to be free.

 ***Your first response is rarely the correct one.
 You can’t help how you initially feel, but you can help how you respond to it.
+Take a deep breath.
+Focus on both the future and the present moment.
 Consistent practice in restraint will strengthen your emotional resolve.***

 ## How to be mentally strong